Common Lisp the Language, 2nd Edition

 process.

-If a function is of type compiled-function
+If a function is of type compiled-function, then all

 macro calls appearing lexically within the function have already been